Afford-X: Generalizable and Slim Affordance Reasoning for Task-oriented Manipulation: Conclusion

 \setstretch{0.975} \setstretch{1}

--3\baselineskip plus -1fil \begin{IEEEbiography}[{ }]{Xiaomeng Zhu} is a first-year Ph.D. student in the Department of Computer Science and Engineering at the Hong Kong University of Science and Technology.
-She received her B.Eng. degree in automation from the University of Electronic Science and Technology of China and her Master's degree in pattern recognition and intelligent systems from the Institute of Automation, Chinese Academy of Sciences.
-Her research focuses on advancing robotic understanding of human intent and environmental context to enable more effective human-robot collaboration. \end{IEEEbiography}
+-3\baselineskip plus -1fil \begin{IEEEbiography}[{\raisebox{2.2\baselineskip}{ }}]{Xiaomeng Zhu} is a Ph.D. student in the Department of Computer Science and Engineering at the Hong Kong University of Science and Technology.
+She received her B.Eng. degree from the University of Electronic Science and Technology of China and her M.S. degree from the Institute of Automation, Chinese Academy of Sciences.
+Her research interests include robotic perception, human intent understanding, and human-robot collaboration. \end{IEEEbiography}

--3\baselineskip plus -1fil \begin{IEEEbiography}[{ }]{Yuyang Li} is a first-year PhD student at the Institute for AI, Peking University.
+-3\baselineskip plus -1fil \begin{IEEEbiography}[{\raisebox{2.2\baselineskip}{ }}]{Yuyang Li} is a Ph.D. candidate at the Institute for AI, Peking University.
 He received his bachelor's degree in engineering from the Department of Automation at Tsinghua University in 2024.
-He aspires to advance the development of embodied intelligence, enabling machines to interpret multimodal sensory input, and interact with the environment with human-level adeptness. \end{IEEEbiography}
+He aspires to advance the development of embodied intelligence with versatile dexterity based on multi-modal perception. \end{IEEEbiography}

--3\baselineskip plus -1fil \begin{IEEEbiography}[{ }]{Leiyao Cui} received his B.Eng. degree from the school of Information and Electronics at the Beijing Institute of Technology in 2024.
-He is now a first-year Ph.D. student at the Shenyang Institute of Automation, Chinese Academy of Sciences.
+-3\baselineskip plus -1fil \begin{IEEEbiography}[{\raisebox{2.2\baselineskip}{ }}]{Leiyao Cui} received his B.Eng. degree from the school of Information and Electronics at the Beijing Institute of Technology in 2024.
+Currently, he is a Ph.D. student at the Shenyang Institute of Automation, Chinese Academy of Sciences.
 He is also a research intern at the Institute for AI, Peking University.
 His research interest currently focuses on robot perception. \end{IEEEbiography}

--3\baselineskip plus -1fil \begin{IEEEbiography}[{ }]{Pengfei Li} is a third-year Ph.D. student at the Institute for Al Industry Research, Tsinghua University.
+-3\baselineskip plus -1fil \begin{IEEEbiography}[{\raisebox{2.2\baselineskip}{ }}]{Pengfei Li} is a fourth-year Ph.D. student at the Institute for AI Industry Research, Tsinghua University.
 He received the B.E. degree in Computer Science and Technology from University of Chinese Academy of Sciences, Beijing, China, in 2022.
 His research interests include autonomous driving and robotics. \end{IEEEbiography}